 What is define by an Ankle Pain?

-Ankle pain refers to any type of pain or discomfort in your ankles.
+This pain refers to any type of discomfort or pain in the ankle.
 This pain could be caused by an injury, like a sprain, or by a medical condition, like arthritis.

 A sprain occurs when your ligaments (the tissues that connect bones) tear or get overstretched.
 Most ankle sprains are lateral sprains, which occur when your foot rolls, causing your outside ankle to twist toward the ground.
 This action stretches or rips the ligaments.

 What are some symptoms of an Ankle Pain?

 The ankle joint is the meeting of the bones of the leg and the foot and is responsible for the up and down motion of the foot.
 Pain in the area of the ankle can result from inflammation or injury to any of the structures in this region, including the bones, joint space, cartilage, ligaments, tendons, or muscles.
 At times it could be pain above the ankle.
 It can be associated with other symptoms including

 - numbness or tingling

 - burning pain

 - inability to bear weight on the affected ankle